cose-wg/HPKE/draft-ietf-cose-hpke.md

 * The "kty" field MUST be present, and it MUST be one of the key types for HPKE KEM.
 * If the "kty" field is "OKP" or "EC2", the "crv" field MUST be present and it MUST be a curve for HPKE KEM.
-* If the "alg" field is present, the key type of its KEM MUST match the "kty" field.
+* If the "alg" field is present, it MUST be one of the supported COSE-HPKE "alg" values and the key type of its KEM MUST match the "kty" field.
   If the "kty" field is "OKP" or "EC2", the curve of the KEM MUST match the "crv" field.
   The valid combinations of the "alg", "kty" and "crv" are shown in {{ciphersuite-kty-crv}}.
 * If the "key_ops" field is present, it MUST include only "derive bits" for the private key